-The following courses are offered in English and in German
+The following courses are provided in English or German depending on the participants

 The Open Group Architecture Framework (TOGAF)

 TOGAF is the de facto standard for Enterprise Architecture Management and ensures cross-industry and uniform standards, methods, and communication for enterprise architects.
 The courses offer an introduction to the TOGAF core concepts and prepare participants for the TOGAF certifications.